 A key is a slot cut at the base of a stabilization or buttress fill.
 It is excavated into bedrock or competent material and provides a more stable fill slope than benching alone.
-Per Section J107.3, a key is required for all fill slopes steeper than 5:1 gradient.
+Per Section J107.3, a key is required for all fill slopes steeper than 5:1 gradient and when depth of the fill exceeds 5'.
 The minimum key width is 10', but the soils engineer or geologist may recommend a larger key based on the soil conditions.
 The key shall be sloped based on the recommendations of the soils engineer and geologist, as shown on the approved grading plans.
-See Figure 3 (attached) for an example of a typical keyed and benched slope.
+See Appendix B Figure 3 for an example of a typical keyed and benched slope.

-To safely establish a key into bedrock or competent material in steep terrain where natural slopes vary from 11⁄2:1 gradient to 3:1 gradient, the key may be required to be 5'-10' deep on the downhill side.
+To safely establish a key into bedrock or competent material in steep terrain where natural slopes vary from $1\frac{1}{2}$ :1 gradient to 3:1 gradient, the key may be required to be 5'-10' deep on the downhill side.
 In more level areas the key may only be 2'-4' deep.

 Fill-over-cut slopes also require a key per Section J107.3.
-See Figure 5 (attached) for an example of a fill-over-cut slope.
-This key shall be a minimum of 10' wide and 5' deep or 2' into bedrock or competent material, whichever is greater, to assure that future erosion of the cut slope or future surface creep will not remove lateral support of the overlying fill mass.
+See Appendix B Figure 5 for an example of a fill-over-cut slope.
+This key shall be a minimum of 10' wide and or 2' in depth.
+The area beyond the toe of fill shall be sloped for sheet overflow or a paved drain shall be constructed thereon.

 The cut shall be made prior to placing the fill material in accordance with Section J107.3.